Painful Urination After Sex: What Does it Mean?

 Sexually transmitted infection (STI)

-Genital infections
+Yeast infections

-Like women, men can also develop thrush, a harmless yeast infection that may contribute to painful urination after ejaculating.
+Like women, men can also develop thrush, a yeast infection that may contribute to painful urination after ejaculating.

 Painful urination after ejaculation affects every man differently.
 That’s why there is no “one size fits all” rule regarding duration.